PuckQvU/CMS4NanoString/README.md

 ## Folder structure

 The R folder contains 11 ordered quarto files that allow you to reproduce the results of this project.

-The results folder contains statistics on the performance of each of the models.
-It also contains HTML files that were rendered from the files in the R folder, which show the code as well as the results that were obtained.